-C13.
-Application fee Does your institution have an application fee?
-Amount of application fee:\$30 ⊠ Yes □No Can it be waived for applicants with financial need? ☐ Yes □No If you have an application fee and an on-line application apply on-line:XSame fee: n option, plea se indicate policy for students who Free: Reduced: Can on-line application fee be waived for applicants with fin nancial need?
-Yes/no C14.
-Application closing date Does your institution have an application closing date?
-Application closing date (fall): MARCH 01 Priority date: MARCH 01 ⊠ Yes □ No C15.
-Are first-time, first-year students accepted for terms o ther than the fall? ✓ Yes ☐ No C16.
-Notification to applicants of admission decision sent $(fi$ ll in one only) On a rolling basis beginning (date):By (date):4/15 Other: C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date):5/1 No set date: Must reply by May 1 or within2 weeks if notified the Other: ereafter Deadline for housing deposit (MMDD):08/01 Amount of housing deposit:\$225.00 Refundable if student does not enroll?
+C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date):5/1 No set date: Must reply by May 1 or within2 weeks if notified thereafter Other: Deadline for housing deposit (MMDD):08/01 Amount of housing deposit:\$225.00 Refundable if student does not enroll?
 Yes, in full Yes, in part No C18.
-Deferred admission: Does your institution allow student ☐ Yes ☐ No If yes, maximum period of postponement: s to postpone e enrollment after admission?
-C19.
-Early admission of high school students: Does your inst time, first-year (freshman) students one year or more before • C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ☐ Yes ☐ No If yes, maximum period of postponement: C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-tim first-year (freshman) students one year or more before high school graduation?
+Yes No C20.
 Common Application: Question removed from CDS.
-(In itiated during 2 2006-2007 cycle)

-Early Decision and Early Action Plans

-.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2010 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: COO C22 .
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☐ Yes No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☐ No D. TRANSFER ADMISSION Fall Applicants D1.
-Does your institution enroll transfer students? 🗵 Yes 🗌 No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? 🗵 Yes 🔲 No D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2010.
+(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☐ Yes ☒ No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2012 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Yes No If "yes," please complete the following: Early action closing date Early action notification date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☐ No of All of All of Some Some I Required Recommended Recommended Required of Not require D5.
+Indicate all items required of f transfer students to ap pply for admission: If yes, what is the minimum number of credits and the unit of measure ?12 D4.
+X Yes ] No ve a minimum number - y as an entering fres nman?
+5 .4 - D3.
+Indicate terr ns for which tran nsfers may enroll: Spring App olication for r Admission Total 10,070 6,266 3,902 2 Women 5,787 3,680 2,210 Men 4,283 2,586 1,680 Applicants Admitted Applican ts Enrolled Ap plicants D2.
+If yes, may other colleg es/universities? earn advanced standin Yes No nts who applied, were ~ • transfer students?
+X 105